sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to use Sigma to create beautiful charts and maps and how to make configuration changes to the Elements to obtain the desired results.
+In this QuickStart we learned how to use Sigma to create beautiful charts and maps and how to make configuration changes to the Elements to obtain the desired results.

 [Click here to move to the next QuickStart in this series.](https://quickstarts.sigmacomputing.com/guide/fundamentals-4-working-with-pivot-tables/index.html)